This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• BBQ Chicken Pizza Bowl: Swap marinara for BBQ sauce and add chopped cooked chicken and red onions.
-Top with Monterey Jack cheese for a tangy, satisfying twist.
+BBQ chicken pizza bowl: Swap the marinara for BBQ sauce and use chopped cooked chicken with red onions instead of sausage.
+Top with Monterey Jack cheese.

-2. Cook the Sausage: In a 10-inch skillet over medium heat, heat olive oil over medium heat.
-Add the Italian sausage and break it apart with a spatula.
-Cook for about 5 minutes, stirring occasionally, until browned and cooked through.
+2. Cook the sausage.
+Heat olive oil in a 10-inch skillet over medium heat.
+Add the Italian sausage and break it into small pieces with a spatula.
+Cook for about 5 minutes, stirring occasionally, until browned and no pink remains.

-1. Sauté the Vegetables: Add the chopped onions, green bell peppers, and garlic.
-Cook for about 2 minutes, stirring often, until the onions soften.
+1. Sauté the vegetables.
+Add the chopped onions, green bell peppers, and garlic to the same skillet.
+Cook for about 2 minutes, stirring often, until the onions turn translucent.

-2. Layer the Sauce and Pepperoni: Spoon half the marinara sauce into the bottom of a 10-ounce ramekin, then line the bottom with pepperoni slices.
+2. Layer the sauce and pepperoni.
+Spoon half the marinara sauce into the bottom of a 10-ounce ramekin, then arrange the pepperoni slices in a single layer on top.

 5 slices of pepperoni on the bottom of a small white dish.

-1. Top with Sauce and Cheese: Spoon the remaining marinara sauce over the top, then sprinkle with shredded mozzarella.
+1. Top with sauce and cheese.
+Spoon the remaining marinara sauce over the filling, then sprinkle the shredded mozzarella over the top.

-1. Bake: Place the ramekin on a rimmed baking sheet and bake for 10 minutes, until the cheese is melted and bubbly.
+1. Bake.
+Place the ramekin on a rimmed baking sheet and bake for 10 minutes, until the cheese is melted and bubbling.

-2. Rest and Serve: Let the pizza bowl cool for 5 minutes before serving.
+2. Rest and serve.
+Let the pizza bowl cool for 5 minutes before serving.
+The filling is very hot and will firm up slightly as it rests.

 Expert Tips